pettarin/dolfin/README.md

   What is still to come is dimmed, so the edge between vivid and dim is where you are.
 Over it sit the current repetition / total repetitions, and below it the time remaining for completing the workout.

-> [!NOTE]
-> A workout with more than a thousand phases is drawn as a single band
-> rather than as boxes, since each box would be thinner than a hairline.

 On the bottom right corner there are three buttons: